 As of October 1, 2019, Maryland prohibits the use of non-competition agreements for employees who earn equal to or less than $15 per hour or $31,200 annually.
 Specifically, the law states: “A noncompete or conflict of interest provision in an employment contract or a similar document or agreement that restricts the ability of an employee to enter into employment with a new employer or to become self-employed in the same or similar business or trade shall be null and void as being against the public policy of the State.”

 However, the law does not apply to agreements regarding the taking or use of a client list or other proprietary client-related information.
 Non-disclosure agreements protecting employer proprietary client information are still enforceable against these low-wage workers.

 Our attorneys at General Counsel, P.C. have experience in walking the fine line of protecting a wide range of employer interests, while still remaining narrow enough to be enforceable.

 Looking for more information about what services General Counsel P.C. can provide for your company?
-Please contact us and we will be happy to assist you.
+View our practice areas here.